10 Important Frequencies in the Canadian Wireless Spectrum

 Wrapping It Up

-In addition to these common frequencies, there are many others for specialized applications and users that we also work with, like 1.8GHz for the utilities industry.
+In addition to these common frequencies, there are many others for specialized applications and users that we also work with, like 1.8GHz for the utility industry.

 Selecting the right frequencies for your next wireless deployment is an important aspect of solid RF design.
 Contact us to discuss your requirement and which spectrum would be most appropriate in the design for your next wireless system.
 Want some further information?
 Check out ‘How to Make Your Wireless Industrial Strength‘ and the ‘Top 10 Checklist for Your Next Wireless Design‘ for more information.
-Here at Nova Communications, we have more than 30 years in the industry and a wealth of knowledge for any and all of your wireless requirements.
-Whether it’s wireless networks, systems design or engineering, we have you covered.
+Here at ROCK Networks, we have more than 40 years in the industry and a wealth of knowledge for any and all of your wireless requirements.
+Whether it’s wireless networks, systems design, or engineering, we have you covered.